 By Shalom Jaffe, Rachel Hartman & Leib Litman, PhD

 Writing academic papers is hard—you need to explain what motivated your study, what question you tried to answer, how you tested your ideas, what you found, and what it all means.
-Inevitably, you will send your paper out for review, wait months for the response, and then receive comments that may or may not look so kindly on the work you did.
+Inevitably, you’ll send your paper out for review, wait months for the response, and receive comments that may or may not look kindly on the work you did.

 But easier still isn’t easy!
 To help anyone starting a methods section, we’ve put together this blog highlighting the types of samples you can gather from CloudResearch and how you might accurately describe them within your paper.
 Hopefully, a quick read of this blog gets you ready to start writing.

-You can access participants from two sources when using CloudResearch: Mechanical Turk (MTurk) and Prime Panels.
+You can access participants from three sources when using CloudResearch: Connect, Mechanical Turk (MTurk) and Prime Panels.

 MTurk is a microtask platform that connects “requesters” (people who need tasks completed) with “workers” (people willing to do the tasks).
 Academics have been using MTurk for research since about 2010.